- 1 About NBFC as per RBI Act

 - Purchase/sale of any goods and services (except securities), and

-- Sale/purchase/construction of an immovable property.
+- Sale/purchase/construction of the immovable property.

 A non-banking institution which is a company and has the principal business of receiving deposits under a scheme or arrangement in one lump sum or in installments by way of contributions or in some other manner is also an NBFC known as Residuary non-banking company (RNBC).